exercism/v3/languages/python/concepts/string-formatting/about.md

 'Tenfold the value of "light" is 30.'
 ```

-f-string supports control mechanisms such as width, alignment, precision that are described for `.format()`.
+f-string supports control mechanisms such as width, alignment, precision that are described for the `.format()` method.

 An advanced example of f-string: